 Located strategically between the tip of the Malaysian Peninsula and Indonesia, is this one-of-a-kind island city-state.
 But actually, Singapore is made up of sixty-three islets.
 The main one being Pulau Ujong.
 Singapore has also overseen many land reclamation projects, so the area of the main island has actually grown, with plans to further expand in the coming years.
 Across the islands, the highest point is only at 163 meters – the Bukit Timah Hill, located in the nature reserve of the same name.
 This means you can travel across the country in the comfort of summer clothes!
 But remember to carry a few of your best pairs to explore the trendy nightlife.
 How to reach Singapore is also not a worry since it has great connectivity, with Changi airport being one of Southeast Asia’s busiest.

 Singapore is always hot and humid, with the island firmly within tropical climes.
 It even receives two official monsoons, between May to September and November to March.
 The turn of the year is usually the rainiest time.
-But essentially, a smart travel tip is to carry an umbrella and sunscreen both, no matter what time of the year you choose to make your Singapore tour.
+But essentially, a smart travel tip is to carry an umbrella and sunscreen both, no matter what time of the year you choose to make your Singapore tour - Singapore is one of the few countries where you can visit all year round.
+There is no particular best time to visit Singapore.

 Modern Singaporean is the result of centuries of intermingling histories.
 The Chinese have been sailing these waters from as far back as the 5th century AD.
 Later, the island saw the arrival of Buddhist Kingdoms, Islam and finally the Europeans on their colonial voyage.
 The most prominent figure of the colonial era was Sir Stamford Raffles, the then lieutenant of Java.
 He is credited with the modern planning of the city, much of its aesthetic and its entrepreneurial ethos.